nya3jp/tast/docs/test_dependencies.md

 For example, the `hwdep.Touchscreen()` can check whether `Screen.TouchSupport` is set to `HardwareFeatures_PRESENT`.

-Any condition should not depend on any other surrounding environment, such as some command execution on DUT or reading some config file on DUT, etc.

 Note that currently a `chromiumos.config.api.HardwareFeatures` instance is generated internally by Tast at runtime, so only limited fields are filled.
 In the future, Chrome OS infra test scheduler will be responsible for checking